socrata/dev.socrata.com/docs/response-codes.md

 ## Headers

-For [SODA 2.1](/docs/endpoints.html) API calls, we include a few headers that may be useful:
+For [SODA 2.1](/docs/endpoints.html) API calls, we include a few response headers that may be useful:

 | Header | Example | Description |
 | --- | --- | --- |